ryankurte/utils-old/cmd/fcfg/README.md

 # FCFG (File ConFiGurator)

-FCFG is a very small util that parses template files with replacements from the command line or the environment.
+FCFG is a very small utility that parses template files with replacements from the command line or the environment.

-Yes, you can achieve this with a pile of bash and or sed.
+Yes, you can achieve this with a pile of bash and/or sed.
 No, it's not a good time for anyone.

 ## Usage